-- Chop your butter into cubes and add to the flour, mix until you get breadcrumb texture (this is easiest when done in a mixer).
+- Chop your cold butter into cubes and add to the flour, rub them together with your fingers, until you get breadcrumb like texture.

-- Add milk gradually and keep mixing until you form a dough Add the 2 cheeses together and mix through the dough thoroughly
+- Add the 2 grated cheeses together and mix through the dough.

 - Take your dough out of the bowl and shape into a flat circle.
-Cut your dough into 8 pieces, like a pizza and separate them from each other.
+Cut your dough into 9 circles.

-- Brush each dough triangle on top with a little milk and sprinkle on some extra cheese.
+- Brush each scone on top with a little milk and sprinkle on some extra cheese.